Xuehua Zhang, PhD

 About

-Professor Xuehua Zhang completed her PhD in Biomedical Engineering from Shanghai Jiao Tong University with her thesis on surface nanobubbles.
-After her PhD study, she first worked as an Endeavour Research Fellow in Department of Applied Math, Australian National University in Canberra (capital of Australia), and then was a postdoctoral fellow in University of Melbourne.
-She was awarded with a prestigious ARC Postdoctoral Fellowship in 2008 and then with also prestigious ARC Future Fellowship in 2012.
-From 2014 she joined RMIT University in Melbourne as an Associate Professor in Chemical Engineering and around the same period she was also appointed as a part-time Professor in Physics of Fluids Group at University of Twente in Enschede, the Netherlands.
-In September 2017, she came to Edmonton Canada and became a Professor in Chemical and Materials Engineering, University of Alberta.
-Her research areas lie in colloid and interface sciences, nanomaterials and fluid dynamics.
-She collaborates broadly and enjoys working with bright students and junior researchers.
+Professor Xuehua Zhang completed her PhD in Biomedical Engineering from Shanghai Jiao Tong University (Xujiahui Campus).
+After her PhD study, she first worked as an Endeavour Research Fellow in Department of Applied Math, Australian National University in Canberra (capital of Australia), and then was a postdoctoral fellow in the group of Professor William Ducker at University of Melbourne.
+She was awarded with a prestigious ARC Postdoctoral Fellowship and then with also ARC Future Fellowship.
+In September 2017, she moved to Edmonton, and was appointed as a Professor in Chemical and Materials Engineering, University of Alberta.
+She hold Canada Research Chair (Tier 1), and serves as an Associate Editor for Soft Matter, a Royal Society of Chemistry journal.
+Her research areas span from colloid and interface sciences, nanomaterials to chemical engineering.
+She leads a collaborative research group consisting of bright and highly motivated graduate students and postdocs.

 Research